spsforks/ziglang-zig-wiki/Setting-up-an-ARM64-Windows-Dev-Kit-to-be-a-CI-Runner.md

 make install
 ```

-This produces `dist/bin/ninja.exe` which you can send to your Windows machine with [WebWormhole](https://webwormhole.io/)
+This produces `dist/bin/ninja.exe` which you can send to your Windows machine with [WebWormhole](https://webwormhole.io/).

+You must then put ninja.exe into one of the directories in the system-wide `Path` environment variable (or add a new directory to that environment variable if necessary).
+This is how CMake detects the existence of Ninja.